-Locs, braids, twists, micro-braids, French braids, Dutch braids and cornrows are authorized.
-Locs are defined as portions of hair that have been intentionally or unintentionally fused together to form a loc or locs.
+Locs, braids, twists, micro-braids, french braids, dutch braids, and cornrows are authorized.
 A braid or twist is two or more portions of interwoven hair.
-If adding additional hair, it must be a natural-looking color (similar to the individual's hair color) and conservative (moderate, being within reasonable limits; not excessive or extreme).
-Multiple locs, braids, twists or cornrows may come together down the back in one or two braids or a single ponytail.
-Hair must not exceed length and bulk standard and headgear must fit properly.
-See figures 3.2, and figures 3.4 - 3.5 for examples of female hair standards.

-All locs, braids and twists, when worn will be of uniform dimension, no wider than one inch, with natural spacing between the locs, braids, and twists and must be tightly interwoven to present a neat, professional and well-groomed appearance.
-When worn, multiple locs, braids, or twists shall be of uniform dimension, small in diameter (approximately 1⁄4 inches), show no more than 1⁄4 inch of scalp between the locs, braids, or twists and must be tightly interwoven to present a neat, professional appearance.

-A braid/twist must continue to the end of the hair without design and following the contour of the head, and may be worn loose or in a secured style within hair standards previously described.
+If adding additional hair, it must be a naturallooking color, matching the individual's hair color.
+Multiple locs, braids, twists or cornrows may come together down the back in one or two braids, or a single ponytail.
+All locs, braids and twists, when worn will be of uniform dimension, no wider than one-inch, with natural spacing between the locs, braids, and twists and must be tightly interwoven to present a neat, professional, and wellgroomed appearance.
+When worn, multiple locs, braids, or twists shall be of uniform dimension, no larger than a 1/4 in diameter, show no more than 1/4- inch of scalp between the locs, braids, or twists and must be tightly interwoven to present a neat appearance.
+3.1.3.4.
+A braid/twist must continue to the end of the hair without design and following the contour of the head and may be worn loose or in a secured style within hair standards.
+A braid/twist must continue to the end of the hair without design and following the contour of the head and may be worn loose or in a secured style within hair standards.
 Exception: Micro-braids or twists are not required to continue to the end of the hair.

-Unauthorized: Mohawk, mullet or etched design.
+See Figure for examples of braids, twists, micro-braids.

+Locs into a ponytail

+Braids

+Cornrows

+X Front hair falls below collar

+highlights

+X Shaved sides with bun

+X Multiple buns or knots

+XOmbre